forem/forem/docs/deployment.md

 1. `bundle-audit` checks for any known vulnerability
 1. Travis builds Storybook to ensure its integrity.
 1. Travis deploys code to Heroku
-   - Heroku runs the database migrations prior to deployment
+   - Heroku runs the database migrations before deployment
-1. `after_deploy` scripts kicks in
+1. `after_deploy` script kicks in
    - Airbrake Deploy Tracking is notified of the deployment
 1. Travis notifies the team that the process completed